CICDamen/recipe-generator/README.md

 # Recipe Generator

-A modern, production-ready Vite + React + TypeScript app for generating and displaying recipes using AI.
+A modern, production-ready Vite + React + TypeScript app for generating and displaying recipes using LLMs.

 ## Features